 Truck Driver Deadlines

 The last place you want to encounter a fatigued commercial truck driver is on the highway, but oftentimes these drivers are driving long routes while trying to meet unreasonable deadlines.
 Commercial trucks can weigh up to forty tons when fully loaded, so when you put a fatigued truck driver behind the wheel the probability of a major accident increases considerably, with the results often being catastrophic.
 Complying with tight company deadlines can create added stress for commercial truck drivers, resulting in risky behavior such as speeding and longer stretches of driving.
 Trucking companies profit from delivering the most amount of goods in the shortest amount of time, so they offer incentives and bonuses for the fastest delivery times.
 Drivers can sometimes feel pressured to push their limits too far.
 Nationwide, as many as twenty-five percent of traffic fatalities in multi-vehicle accidents involve commercial trucks.
 The Federal Motor Carrier Safety Administration (FMCSA) has created specific guidelines for truck drivers and trucking companies to help prevent driver fatigue.
-The FMCSA currently limits the length of time a driver may be on the road without stopping to rest.
+The FMCSA currently limits how long a driver may be driving on the road without stopping for a rest.
 Despite these regulations, the driver is ultimately responsible for operating the truck safely.
 If have been injured in a trucking accident, you need experienced attorneys with a proven track record to handle your case.
 Contact Gordon McKernan Injury Attorneys to schedule your free consultation.

 Fatigue Related Truck Accidents